pluma/sublish/README.md

 ## PubSub::subscribe(fn:Function, ctx:*):Function

 Adds the given function to the instance's subscribers.

-Returns a function that can be called to unsubscribe the subscriber again.

 **Note:** the function will be invoked with its `this` context set to the given `ctx`.
 If `ctx` is false-y, the PubSub instance will be used instead.